satheesh90/minis_fw/standardisation.md

 #Standardisation of GPIOs of RPis

-### Connections of NFC Reader - Adafruit PN532 with RPi
+### Connections for NFC Reader - Adafruit PN532 with RPi

 | NFC Reader   |  BCM GPIO  |  Physical Pin |
 |--------------|:----------:|--------------:|